Cross-Country Composite Momentum

 Date Written: August 29, 2018

-Keywords: momentum profits, stock characteristics, double-sorting, market efficiency, international stock markets
+Keywords: momentum profits, stock characteristics, market efficiency, international stock markets

 JEL Classification: G12, G14